1 Minute ReviewLeave Your Own 1 Minute Review!

 Most policies include a waiting period to prevent pet owners from buying insurance for animals who have preexisting conditions.
 Your waiting period is an initial period that begins after you sign onto a policy where you don’t have coverage.
-Your pet’s insurance goes into effect after the waiting period expires.
 Most waiting periods last between a few days to a few weeks but can vary by insurance plan type and insurance provider.

 Nationwide pet insurance is available in all 50 states.

 Unlike most pet insurance providers who only cover dogs and cats, Nationwide offers coverage for a wide range of animals, including:

 - Sugar gliders

 This inclusive list makes Nationwide a top choice if you have an exotic pet that you need to cover.

 Nationwide offers 3 tiers of coverage: Whole Pet with Wellness, Major Medical and Pet Wellness.

 - Whole Pet with Wellness: Whole Pet with Wellness is Nationwide’s most comprehensive plan and covers a wide range of illnesses and routine treatments, including surgeries, accident and emergency care, vaccinations, flea and heartworm prevention.
 This plan covers 90% of your veterinary bills after you meet your deductible and has the fewest restrictions.

 - Major Medical: Nationwide’s Major Medical plan covers only emergency and non-routine care.
 Things like accidents, surgeries, prescriptions, and some hereditary conditions are covered.
 Conditions related to pregnancy, vaccinations, and wellness check-ups aren’t covered under this plan.
 After you reach your deductible, the Major Medical plan offers you a percentage payout depending on the type of disease or illness.